mtomasini/OldWebsite/pages/01_about.md

 **Short CV**

+2021 – present: Postdoc at University of Gothenburg

-2019 – current: Postdoc at Michigan State University
+2019 – 2020: Postdoc at Michigan State University

 2015 – 2019: PhD studies in population genetics at Universität Bern